-When you reach the rehabilitation stage of your treatment, health care professionals will use the Ranch Los Amigos scale to create a treatment plan specifically tailored for your needs.
+When you reach the rehabilitation stage of your treatment, healthcare professionals will use the Ranch Los Amigos scale to create a treatment plan specifically tailored to your needs.
 In addition, your family and friends will be an important extension of these professionals to give you added support in your recovery.

 What are the Effects of a Brain Injury?

 Brain injuries lead to a number conditions that will present challenges to you immediately after the event or accident.
 Fortunately, there are a wide variety of treatments available to help you get better and cope with the injury.
 The effects of your brain injury can include:

 - Cognitive issues where you can’t remember what you did an hour ago or what you’re supposed to do now.
 You may have trouble recalling people’s names or recalling certain plays for your basketball, football or baseball team.